Shelley Lubben

 Shelley Lubben (May 18, 1968 – February 9, 2019) was an American author, singer, motivational speaker, and pornographic actress.
 As a performer in the adult film industry, she was known professionally as Roxy.
 After she left the sex industry, Lubben became a born-again Christian and anti-pornography activist.
-From 2008 to 2016, she was the executive director of the Pink Cross Foundation, which reaches out to women and men in pornography and speaks in public forums, sharing about the hazardous working conditions that she experienced in the porn industry.
-In January 2016, she closed the Pink Cross Foundation.
-She was also an ordained Chaplain with the Order of Saint Martin with a degree in Theological studies.
+From 2008 to 2016, she was the executive director of Pink Cross Foundation, which reached out to women and men in pornography and spoke in public forums about the hazardous working conditions that she experienced in the porn industry.
+In January 2016, Lubben closed Pink Cross Foundation.

+Lubben was also an ordained chaplain with the Order of Saint Martin with a degree in theological studies.